Learn more about Testosterone

 Fatigue, decreased energy, decreased sex drive, depressed mood, increased body fat, decreased muscle and bone mass may be symptoms of low testosterone in women.

-This hormone declines around age thirty in men (andropause) and women (menopause).
+This hormone declines around age thirty in men (andropause) and women over forty years old (menopause).
 As we mature into later years there a significant decline during andropause for men and during menopause for women.
 Other causes of decreased testosterone may include chronic stress, hormonal imbalances, and medical conditions such as diabetes, hypertension, infections, liver and kidney disease, obesity, and pain.

 Men deficient in this hormone may develop abdominal obesity (pot bellies), decreased muscle mass, and loss of sexual interest and decreased sexual performance.
 Women may exhibit low sex drive, fatigue, low muscle, and bone mass and increased body fat.
 Low testosterone is also associated with heart attacks, Alzheimer’s disease, osteoporosis, and depression.
 In both sexes of all ages, low testosterone appears to decrease sex drive, sexual arousal and lead to sexual dysfunction.